Manila primes for casino boom despite graft spotlight

 But a thriving local casino market, where residents are free to gamble and operators enjoy strong government support, means investors remain optimistic.

-Average bets at Manila's gambling venues are only around 40 pesos, compared with Macau where gambling tables often have a minimum bet of 300 patacas.
+Average bets at Manila's gambling venues are only around 40 pesos ($3), compared with Macau where gambling tables often have a minimum bet of 300 patacas ($38).
 To change that, Manila is aiming to increase the use of junkets to bring in high-rollers from China and the rest of Asia.

 Junkets - intermediaries who work on behalf of casino operators, loaning credit to players and helping them bypass currency restrictions - are prevalent in Macau where they account for more than 70 percent of total gaming revenue.